- Categories:

 International Day of Sign Languages FAQs

-How many types of sign languages are there?
+How many people use sign languages globally?

 How To Observe International Day of Sign Languages